tgfotEt/tgfotEt/README.md

 - Fill in the blanks
 - Multiple choice (Single-select and Multi-select)
+- Translation for sentences

-I will be adding more types in the future, such as:
+I will be adding more features in the future, such as:

-- Translation for sentences (that I promised [here](https://tgfotet.netlify.app))
+- 填充題
+- Better mobile support
 - and more...

 ## Usage

-First, sign in / sign up with your YPHS google account.
+First, log in / sign up with your YPHS google account.

 Go to Explore => Click on the question bank that you want to practice => Click Add to Saved.